mark-archer/peerstack-example/README.md

 ## A few of things to try out

 Connect two devices
-- Load the page in two separate browsers or two separate devices
+- Load the page in two separate browsers tabs (or completely different devices if you'd like)
-  - Two tabs in the same browser won't work, that's considered the same device
 - Click `connect to network` on both
 - Copy the device id of one to the `connect to known device` field on the other
 - Click `connect`